 According to the FLSA, an employee is defined as “any individual employed by an employer,” while an independent contractor is defined as “any individual who is in business for himself or herself (including a partnership or corporation) and who is not subject to control or direction from the employer.”

 It is important to note that employers who misclassify workers may be subject to legal and financial penalties, including back wages, fines, and legal fees.
-In addition, employees who are misclassified may be denied certain benefits and entitlements, such as health insurance, unemployment insurance, workers’ compensation, and overtime pay.
-Therefore, it is crucial for businesses to be aware of the guidelines set forth by the DOL and to properly classify their workers to avoid potential legal and financial issues.
+Misclassified employees may not receive benefits like health insurance, unemployment insurance, workers’ compensation, and overtime pay.
+Therefore, it is crucial for businesses to be aware of the guidelines set forth by the DOL and to properly classify their workers to avoid potential legal and financial issues related to employee misclassification.

 Employee benefits when being classified as an employee